reuk/wayverb/docs_source/image_source.md

 purely specular reflections.
 It cannot model diffuse reflections, and late reflections are generally diffuse.
 Therefore, the image source model is only suitable for predicting early reflections.
-The naive implementation of the image source model has exponential complexity, and a great deal of the computations are redundant.
+The naive implementation of the image source model has exponential complexity, and a large proportion of the computations are redundant.
 For this reason, a ray-tracing-based implementation with greatly improved complexity has been developed.
 This implementation is more efficient than the naive implementation (i.e. it does less redundant work)